Implement order creation

 The service automatically:

-• Compares addresses to avoid duplicates (case-insensitive, trimmed comparison)
+- Compares addresses to avoid duplicates (case-insensitive comparison, including custom fields)

 Customer management